-The last option may represent a security risk if the machine is open to the internet.
-It is recommended to ensure your firewall blocks access to port 3306 from external requests!
+This option may represent a security risk if the machine is open to the internet.
+It is heavily recommended that your firewall is set to block access to port 3306 from external requests.

 The Database Connection page appears if the MySQL Product module was not selected.
 It defines the necessary information required to connect to an existing database.